zachleat/zachleat.com/_posts/2022-11-10-jamstackconf-oss-panel.md

 ---
-title: "OSS Is Out to End the Framework Wars!—Jamstack Conf 2022"
+title: "OSS is Out to End the Framework Wars—Jamstack Conf 2022"
 tags:
   - eleventy
   - speaking